Old ballplayer tweets highlight team fears of social media

 Former Wyoming quarterback Josh Allen apologized for a series of offensive tweets he sent while in high school that were revealed right before the NFL draft, when the Buffalo Bills selected him seventh overall.
 As Villanova’s Donte DiVincenzo was celebrating being named most outstanding player of the Final Four, some of his old tweets that included racially insensitive and homophobic comments made headlines.

 “This stuff happens all the time and it happens when they get their shining moment,” Walsh said.
-“So I wasn’t I was surprised at all also because hey, when all of us were 17, we weren’t thinking about where we were going to be in our lives seven years down the road.”
+“When all of us were 17, we weren’t thinking about where we were going to be in our lives seven years down the road.”

 But athletes should start thinking about the bigger picture, as damage from slip-ups can be critical to coaches and executives, Walsh said.